 Group conventions lead to status updates being longer than comments, and also more complex as suggested by average word lengths.
-The threads which resulted in the most participation were more likely to begin with text and contained fewer links than threads which did not develop into extensive exchanges.
+The threads that resulted in the most participation were more likely to begin with text and contained fewer links than threads that did not develop into extensive exchanges.
 Similarly, the comment sections of the longer threads were more complex as evidenced by word length and higher average word counts.

-Creating the Purposive Sample
+Creating the purposive sample